-You may bring the medium of your choice — charcoal pencils, graphite, colored pencils, pastels, or watercolor (please, no oils or acrylics).
-Some drawing supplies will also be available for you to use.
+Permitted Materials: You may bring the medium of your choice — charcoal pencils, graphite, colored pencils, pastels, or watercolor (please, no oils or acrylics).
 All skill levels are welcome to participate, high school age and older.
-Class size is limited to 12 persons, so sign up early to guarantee your spot.
+Capacity is limited, so sign up early to guarantee your spot.

 ABOUT KATHY HODGE: Kathy Hodge attended RISD and has a BFA in painting from Swain School of Design.
 She has been working in oils and charcoal for over 30 years, has exhibited widely and was awarded the 2017 Fellowship in Painting from the Rhode Island State Council on the Arts.
 Kathy has long taken inspiration from the natural world in her landscape paintings and was appointed Artist in Residence in thirteen of our National Parks and Forests.
 She first discovered the collections of the Museum of Natural History and Planetarium when taking a museum class and she is very excited to be able to offer this opportunity to draw from the collections.